tobypatterson/ExData_Plotting1/README.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

+## Generating the datafile

+The utility generate_datafile.R can be used to subset the data for the specific dates of [1,2] Feburary 2007.
+This smaller working datafile can easily be read into the scripts and generate the plots.

 ## Generating the plots